Click and drag the network components and functions to their corresponding descriptions on the right.

 Transmission Control Protocol (TCP)/Internet Protocol (IP): TCP/IP is a suite of data communication protocols.

 Router: Separates broadcast domains while connecting different networks.
-Routers also provide a medium for connecting Local Area Network (LAN) and Wide Area Network
+Routers also provide a medium for connecting Local Area Network (LAN) and Wide Area Network segments.

 Layer 2 switching: Performed using a destination MAC address within a frame.
 In Layer 2 switching, switching is based on Media Access Control (MAC) addresses.

 Hierarchical model: Enables the designing of internetworks into layers.
 There are three layers in the hierarchical network design:

 – Core layer: Provides high-speed data transfer between sites.